Professional Program in Screenwriting

 The Virtual Campus

 In our virtual campus, student will also participate in forums with fellow students and their instructors and will have access to the UCLA script library.

 Students who successfully finish the program receive a certificate of completion from the UCLA School of Theater, Film and Television.

 Program Details, Deadlines and Application Procedures

 The Professional Program in Screenwriting features an admissions process based on supporting application materials.
-The prerequisite for both programs is that the applicant have an undergraduate Bachelor's degree.
+The prerequisite is that the applicant have an undergraduate Bachelor's degree, in any field.
 Once we have received a complete application, the applicant will be notified of admission status via email within 20 business days.
 It is the responsibility of the applicant to provide a working email address with the application.

 (Please note that our replies to hotmail and msn email addresses tend to be sent to spam folders.
-You may want to create a gmail address for your application.)
+Please create a mac or gmail address for your application.)

 For an explanation of the application and payment process, please click on the appropriate link below.

 SCREENWRITING APPLICATION PROCEDURE